yochannah/carpentries.org/_posts/2021/08/2021-08-24-reactivating-curriculum-advisory-committees.md

 - [Data Carpentry Image Processing](https://datacarpentry.org/image-processing/)
 - [Data Carpentry Astronomy](https://datacarpentry.org/astronomy-python/)

 Applications will open in early September.
-Please watch [this blog](https://carpentries.org/blog/) and [our newsletter](https://carpentries.org/newsletter/) to be notified when applications open.
+Please watch [The Carpentries' blog](https://carpentries.org/blog/) and [our newsletter](https://carpentries.org/newsletter/) to be notified when applications open.

 If you have any questions about the Curriculum Advisory Committees’ responsibilities or joining, please [contact Erin Becker, Associate Director of The Carpentries](mailto:ebecker@carpentries.org).